 Book a Night at a Category 1 Hotel

-Marriott Bonvoy members can redeem 7,500 points for a 1-night stay at any Category 1 hotel in the Marriott portfolio.
+Marriott Bonvoy members can redeem 7,500 points for a 1-night stay during standard dates at any Category 1 hotel in the Marriott portfolio.
 While Category 1 hotels are generally mid-range hotels in smaller cities, they can be a particularly good deal when booking during peak travel times or at the last minute.

 Further, there are some gems to be had in Category 1.
 For example, Four Points by Sheraton Fargo Medical Center is a Category 1 hotel in Fargo, North Dakota’s medical district.
 When booking a week in advance, a 1-night stay costs $113.
 This gives travelers a point value of 1.5 cents each!

 Another useful Category 1 hotel is the Courtyard Houston Hobby Airport.
 A 1-night stay is $123 when booked a week in advance, giving your points a value of 1.64 cents each.
-This can be especially helpful during flight cancelations and overnight layovers.
+This can be especially helpful during flight cancellations and overnight layovers.